Openscapes/website/content/about.md

 keywords = ["NCEAS","Mozilla","better science in less time"]
 +++

-**Openscapes is an approach for doing better science in less time.** We offer mentorship, training, coaching and community organizing centered around open data science: we help teams develop collaborative practices that are more reproducible, transparent, inclusive, and kind.
+**Openscapes is an approach for doing better science in less time.** We offer mentorship, teaching, coaching and community organizing centered around open data science: we help teams develop collaborative practices that are more reproducible, transparent, inclusive, and kind.
 Openscapes is operated by the National Center for Ecological Analysis & Synthesis ([NCEAS](/about#NCEAS)) and incubated by [Mozilla](/about#MOZILLA).

 <center><img src="/img/horst_openscapes_arctic_squid.png" width="100px"></center>